 The designated maintenance official, in conjunction with the installation head, will review and submit the completed package to the Area Office.
+The installation head/designated maintenance official will ensure that all duties expected and anticipated to be performed by custodians are accurately identified in the completed staffing package.
 After the Area Office reviews the staffing package, it may be validated by HQ Maintenance Operations and then returned for Area Office approval.
 The custodial staffing software application is used to submit the custodial staffing package.
 The Area should approve or return the package within 45 days of the staffing package being submitted.